samuelthef-sketch/samuelthef-sketch/README.md

 # 💫 About Me:
 Hi, I’m Samuel Nash Poblete, a student from the Philippines passionate about coding, robotics, and artificial intelligence.
-I love working with Arduino and building embedded systems that bridge hardware and software to solve real-world problems.<br><br>I enjoy programming in C++, Python, and C#, and I often use these languages when developing smart prototypes, automation projects, and IoT systems.
+I love working with Arduino and building embedded systems that bridge hardware and software<br><br>I enjoy programming in C++, Python, and C#, and I often use these languages when developing prototypes, automation projects, and IoT systems.
 My goal is to design innovative solutions that can make everyday life smarter, safer, and more efficient.

 ## 🌐 Socials: